strizhechenko/netutils-linux/README.rst

 rx-buffers-increase
 ------
-rx-buffers-increase utils, that finds and sets compromise-value between avoiding dropped/missing pkts and keeping a latency low.
+rx-buffers-increase is util, that finds and sets compromise value between avoiding dropped/missing pkts and keeping a latency low.